 Dr. Julie Martin specializes in chiropractic.
 Her average rating from her patients is 3.5 stars out of 5.
 Dr. Martin's clinical interests include primary care, spine problems, and rehabilitation.
 She accepts Workers' Compensation, Humana HMO, and Humana Bronze, in addition to other insurance carriers.

-Dr. Robert Kirby's specialty is chiropractic.
-The average patient rating for Dr. Kirby is 5.0 stars out of 5.
-He takes Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Antonio Mendez is a chiropractor.
+Patients gave him an average rating of 5.0 stars out of 5.
+He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.

 A chiropractor is a licensed healthcare professional that focuses on restricted movement or inflammation in the joints of the musculoskeletal system that may be putting pressure on the spinal column and nerves.
 These impingements, as they are known, are thought to affect the health of the entire body.
 Chiropractors use non-invasive techniques to adjust the restricted joints with the goal of reducing pain and increasing mobility.
 Chiropractic is generally categorized as alternative or complementary medicine.

 Patients may see a chiropractor for any variety of complaint, but most commonly, they seek treatment for back pain, neck pain, headaches, or joint issues.
 Chiropractors are specially trained to examine the joints, bones, and muscles of the body and to notice misalignment, tenderness, or asymmetry.
 They also check their patients for range of motion, stability, and muscle tone.
 Chiropractors are trained in using imaging (such as xrays) and orthopedic or neurologic testing to gain a good understanding of the problems affecting their patients.